-- 18.2.1 Attendance at compliance workshops - 18.2.2 Storm drain stenciling or storm drain marking - 18.2.3 River, stream or creek cleanup activities
+- 18.2 Alternative remedies may consist of one or more of the following: - 18.2.1 Attendance at compliance workshops - 18.2.2 Storm drain stenciling or storm drain marking - 18.2.3 River, stream or creek cleanup activities

 SECTION 19.
 VIOLATIONS DEEMED A PUBLIC NUISANCE.